GSA/search.digitalgov.gov/_posts/2017-03-23-analytics-alerts.md

 ![No Results Analytics Alert Example](https://search.digitalgov.gov/img/No-Results-Screenshot.png "No Results Analytics Alert Example"){:height="95%" width="95%"}

-## Low Query Click-thru Rate (CTR)
+## Low Query Click-through Rate

 Set up this alert to be notified if the results page for a query with significant traffic is not getting many clicks.
-If the query resulted in a click less than 20% of the time, it is considered to have a low click through rate (CTR); however, you are able to set any percentage threshold for your alert emails.
+If the query resulted in a click less than 20% of the time, it is considered to have a low click-through rate (CTR); however, you are able to set any percentage threshold for your alert emails.
 Help on specific fields follows, and there is an [example](#low-ctr-example) below.

 **Name**